-I didn’t know what to expect when we went to my boy’s ADOS test.
-We had waited a long time to see the ‘social communication expert’ in our local area.
+I didn’t know what to expect when we went to my boy’s ADOS assessment.
+We had waited a long time to see the ‘social communication expert’ in our area.
 So I thought it might be helpful to share our experience of ADOS for those about to have an assessment.

 Don’t worry there is no need to prepare for ADOS but its always nice to understand what its all about.

 What is ADOS?